SanjuBilly/SanjuBilly.github.io/README.md

 	The masterbender or the Ghost tries to save the Fort from being captured by the enemies.
 	The ghost enters into either of airbender , waterbender and landbender .
 This activates them .
-	Each one has a common power (firing bullets) and a special power .
+	Each one has a common power (firing bullets) and a special power (Freezing enemies - Waterbender , Earthquake - Landbender  , Blowing wind - Airbender).
-	Special Powers -
-	..* Freezing enemies - Waterbender
-	..* Earthquake - Landbender
-	..* Blowing wind - Airbender
 	They help in saving the fort before it gets destroyed .

 Controls